Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

             'date',
             'action_type',
             # Note that generic object relationship field is treated as virtual field because Django ORM does not
-            # allow to perform values() method on such fields.
+            # allow to perform values() method on querysets which have such fields.
             'content_object'
         ]
         allowed_sort_orders = [